Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _End any match in a draw!_

-Easiest way is to challenge Brandon in the Lightning Club using the Deck List below.
-His deck is the easiest to set up against due to damage resistance.
-Nicholas and Isaac use much more Colorless Pokémon and Jennifer uses Water.
+* Easiest way is to challenge Brandon in the Lightning Club using a Golem/Diglett Deck.

 Strategy Tips:

-* Play Diglett as the active Pokémon since it has resistance to Electric and Geodude doesn't.
+* Play Diglett as the active Pokémon.
+It has resistance to Electric but Geodude doesn't.
 * Build up to a Golem with enough energy for Self Destruct.
-Don't waste turns/energy building up Diglett.
+Don't waste turns/energy on Diglett.
 * Use Scoop Up to return Diglett to your hand, leaving only Golem left in play.
 * Work your opponent down to their last Pokémon using Avalanche and then Self Destruct.

-Computer Search, Pokémon Trader, Pokémon Breeder, and Pokéball make it much easier to get what you need quickly.
+* Computer Search, Pokémon Trader, Pokémon Breeder, and Pokéball make it much easier to get what you need quickly.

-It must be done while you have two or more prizes left to win.
+* This must be done while you have two or more prizes left to win.
 If the final Pokémon you knock out would allow you to draw your final prize, the match is counted as a win instead of a draw.
-If your opponent benches more than two Pokémon while you set up, reset and try again.
+If your opponent benches more than two Pokémon, reset and try again.

 ***